msw2005/Market-Analysis/README.md

 To use this project, ensure you have Python 3.x installed.
 It is recommended to use a virtual environment.

 ## Contributing
 Contributions are welcome!
-Please open issues or pull requests for suggested improvements or bug fixes.
+Please open issues or pull requests for suggested improvements or bug fixes

 ## License
 (MIT License)